 Elon Musk says he's put the blockbuster Twitter deal on pause over fake accounts

-Elon Musk said he's putting his $44 billion takeover of Twitter "temporarily on hold," saying that he wants more details about how many of the social platform's accounts are bogus or spam.
+Elon Musk said he's putting his $44 billion takeover of Twitter "temporarily on hold," saying that he wants more details about how many of the social platform's accounts are fake or spam.

+The shock announcement sent the company's shares tumbling as investors questioned whether Musk might back out altogether.

-Musk tweeted about putting the massive deal on hold early Friday, sharing a recent Reuters news story about the takeover.
+Musk tweeted about putting the massive deal on hold early Friday, sharing a recent Reuters news story.
 He later added a reply stating, "Still committed to acquisition."

 Twitter deal temporarily on hold pending details supporting calculation that spam/fake accounts do indeed represent less than 5% of usershttps://t.co/Y2t0QMuuyn— Elon Musk (@elonmusk) May 13, 2022

-The Reuters article cited a federal filing Twitter made shortly after the company reached a sales deal with Musk, stating that of the 229 million Twitter users who saw advertising in the first quarter of 2022, less than 5% were fake accounts.
+The Reuters article cited a securities filing Twitter made shortly after the company reached a deal to sell to Musk, stating that of the 229 million Twitter users who saw advertising in the first quarter of 2022, less than 5% were fake accounts.

 Musk will examine Twitter's estimates of fake accounts

-The 5% figure comes from Twitter's first-quarter earnings report, which it released days after reaching a sales agreement with Musk.
+The 5% figure Musk flagged comes from Twitter's first-quarter earnings report, which it released days after reaching the deal to sell the company.

+Musk has said he plans to get rid of spam and automated bots on Twitter as part of his vision for improving the company.

 The company works to detect and suspend false or spam accounts, and to omit them from its calculations of monetizable active users.
 But Twitter also acknowledged in its filing that fake or spam accounts still exist on its platform.
 It added, "our estimation of false or spam accounts may not accurately represent the actual number of such accounts, and the actual number of false or spam accounts could be higher than we have estimated."